awsdocs/aws-datasync-user-guide/doc_source/local-console-vm.md

 1. On the **AWS DataSync Activation \- Configuration** main menu, enter **2** to begin testing network connectivity\.

 1. Enter the service endpoint type that your agent is connecting to\.
-Valid endpoint types include public, FIPS, and VPC endpoints using AWS PrivateLink\.
+Valid endpoint types include public, FIPS, and VPC endpoints that are using AWS PrivateLink\.

    When the agent is activated, the **Test Network Connectivity** option can be initiated without any additional user input, because the Region and endpoint type are taken from the activated agent information\.